Community Resilience Co-Lab

 The Center for Black Cultures, Resources & Research; the Cross-Cultural Center; the Global Sustainability Resource Center; and the Student Housing Sustainability Program are collaborating to build community resilience at UCI.
 The Community Resilience Co-lab is an experimental co-curricular education response to the enduring and intersecting crises of environmental, racial, and social injustice.
-This nexus lies at the heart of contemporary crises such as the Flint, Michigan, water crisis; the Standing Rock Sioux mobilization for water protection at the Dakota Access Pipeline project; the Movement for Black Lives; the global migration crisis; and the environmental and social justice fallout from the American presidential transition.
+This nexus lies at the heart of contemporary crises such as the Flint, Michigan, drinking water emergency; the Standing Rock Sioux mobilization for water protection; the Movement for Black Lives; the global migration crisis; and the current Presidential Administration’s unconventional approaches to environmental protection and social issues.

-Over time, the Community Resilience Co-lab seeks to advance a coalition that mobilizes student capacity toward collective action, inspires exchange among a diverse cohort of activists and healers, lifts up cultural relationships to the earth, and educates at the intersections of environmental, racial, and social justice issues.
-The co-lab will be student-led or co-created and bring marginalized voices to the forefront.
+Over time, the Community Resilience Co-lab seeks to advance a coalition that mobilizes student capacity towards engagement, inspires exchange among a diverse cohort of activists and healers, lifts up cultural relationships to the earth, and educates at the intersections of environmental, racial, and social justice issues.
 Our invitation for collaboration extends broadly to student leaders, staff, faculty, and community members who are engaged in work for racial and social equity and/or sustainability.

 The Co-lab is hiring two UCI students to serve as Community Resilience Fellows.
 The Fellows will work together and with faculty, staff, and students affiliated with the Center for Black Cultures, Resources, and Research; the Cross Cultural Center; and the Global Sustainability Resource Center to develop and carry out Community Resilience Co-lab activities.
 Activities include catalyzing a rich campus conversation, fostering alignment, and building campus momentum to address actively the root causes of environmental, social, and racial injustice.
 The Fellows will support co-lab participants in designing a range of actions that build community resilience, including mobilizing student capacity to reclaim and create systems and cultures of collective action that lift up cultural relationships to the earth and land.